 C-64 is a class N22B style bay window caboose.
 It was built in 1963 by the International Car company for the Long Island Rail Road.
 Features inside this caboose included Hot water, a kerosene stove, and electric provided by either a wayside connection, or a battery inside the caboose. it was rebuilt in the 1970's and was finally retired in the early 1990's.
 After retirement, it sat in Dunkirk yard and was heavily vandalized.
 C-64 and sister C-63 were graffitied and broken into on numerous occasions and most copper piping was taken out of both cars.
 In 2003, The Long Island Rail Road donated C-64 along with C-63 and a flat car.
 The three cars were brought to Riverhead where they have sat since.
 The exterior of both C-63 and C-64 were painted.
 C-64 is currently being used as a storage car, but we are currently working to make it a second display car.
 It was also used to store the chapters merchandise.
-In the past year, C-64 has gone through a huge transformation.
-The caboose has received all new piping for the water, and the sink turns on for the first time in 20+ years.
-The stove is now operational, and the electrical works once again.
+In the 2019, C-64 went through a huge transformation.
+The caboose has received all new piping for the water, and the sink has water flowing through it for the first time in 20+ years.
+The stove is now operational, and the electrical system works once again.
 Both C-63 and C-64 have been painted into the Long Islands Yellow and Blue paint scheme.